 - This course is a great building block for those who have taken a basic avalanche awareness course (like those offered by outdoor retailers) or those with no previous avalanche education or training.

-Indoor classes are held in Boulder on Wednesday and Thursday, from 6:00 pm -10:00 pm EXCEPT the first one (November 29), which is held on Thursday and Friday, from 6:00 pm -10:00 pm.
-Field days, In Rocky Mountain National Park, are held on Saturday and Sunday, from 7:00 am – 5:00 pm.
+Indoor classes are held in Boulder on Wednesday and Thursday, from 6:00 pm -10:00 pm.
+Field days, In Rocky Mountain National Park or Roosevelt National Forest, are held on Saturday and Sunday, from 7:00 am – 5:00 pm.

 All courses fill up, so register early!